 The normalized slopes are therefore analogous to a 5-year "trend rate" for pay and performance, weighted to reflect recent history.
-The final Pay-TSR Alignment measure is simply equal to the difference: performance slope minus the pay slope.
+The final PTA result is simply equal to the difference: performance slope minus the pay slope.
 Potential values for PTA are theoretically unbounded, but in practice they range from just over -100 percent to just over 100 percent.